 Welcome to Exploring Life: On the Frontiers of Experience.
 My name is Brian Alger.
-I am a poet-philosopher-artist.
+My work embraces the spirit of the poet, philosopher, and artist.

-Why this work?
-There are three reasons.
-First, during my graduate work in ethnomusicology, I discovered a deep and innate passion for musical creativity, improvisation, and artistry.
-This provided a significant contrast to my training as a classical pianist.
+During my graduate work in ethnomusicology, I discovered a passion for musical creativity, improvisation, and artistry.
+This provided a stark contrast to my training as a classical pianist.
 Improvisation is the poetics of sound in real-time.
-Today, I am learning to improvise the roots, blues, R&B, and funk styles of New Orleans.
+Today, I enjoy exploring the roots, blues, R&B, and funk piano styles of New Orleans.

 The second reason originates in my passion for learning.
 As a teacher, I was interested in creative approaches to learning.
-I openly opposed the sterile, bureaucratic, and industrialized methods of the education system.
-I left education when I recognized that the system was designed to prevent fundamental change.
+My work opposed the sterile, bureaucratic, and industrialized methods of the education system.
+I left education when I realized that while the system would tolerate the isolated bits of innovation it steadfastly refused fundamental change.

-I was an entrepreneur for most of my career.
-Business did offer more creative potential, but it was also a cold, transactional world driven by profitability.
-However, the business world taught me a great deal about the stress of work, the economy, and the forces behind the systematic destruction of nature.
+Finally, I was an entrepreneur for most of my career.
+Business offered more creative potential, but it was also a cold, transactional machine powered by an obsession with profitability.
+These experiences taught me more than I wanted to know about stress, depression, greed, economic servitude, an unlived life, a dark night of the soul, and the forces behind the systematic destruction of nature.